 Goebel says the family takes their governance cues from public boards.
 “They see value in the governance model,” he notes.
-“John David, being an independent member of Vectron, knows board members need to be independent.”
-(Vectron International is a manufacturer of semiconductors and system solutions for aerospace and defense, communications, data center and industrial markets.)
+“John David, being an independent member of Vectren, knows board members need to be independent.”
+(Vectren is an Evansville-based utility company.)

 Advisory Board, under $100 million

 Richmond Baking, founded in 1902, is one of the oldest family-owned cookie and cracker bakeries in America.
 The company went through a reorganization two years ago, when chairman and patriarch Jim Quigg died.

 And it was the board that helped the family and company through the painful loss.

 “I cannot imagine how difficult my father’s passing would have been if we didn’t have a board,” says Bill Quigg, Jim’s son and CEO of the company.
 “The six of them became dads to us.
 They took their loyalty and dedication and just stepped up, and took on that leadership role for our company.”

 The family put an advisory board in place about 10 years ago with six non-family and two family members.

 The one business decision Bill said really showed the board’s value was closing down the company’s struggling Oregon operations.